A two-week intensive training course for a production operative is now available under the Bridge to Employment programme.

 You will be entitled to 20 days holiday plus eight bank holidays and be part of the Company Pension Scheme.

-WD Meats has facilities to carry out every aspect of meat processing under one roof - slaughtering, boning, packing and dispatch - giving them complete control over all stages of production.
+WD Meats incorporates every aspect of the processing operation - slaughtering, boning, packing and dispatch - under one roof.

 For more information on this opportunity or the Bridge to Employment programme, contact the Department for the Economy – Bridge to Employment.